Constance de Salm

 Princess Constance de Salm (7 September 1767 – 13 April 1845) was a French poet and miscellaneous writer.
 She wrote a series of poetical "Epistles", one "To Women", another "On the Blindness of this Age".
 She also wrote, My Threescore Years (1833); The Twenty-Four Hours of a Sensible Woman; and Cantata on the Marriage of Napoleon.
 Through her second marriage, she became Princess of Salm-Reifferscheid-Dyck.
 Salm was "the first woman to be admitted to the Lyceum des Arts".

 Early years

 Constance-Marie de Théis was born in Nantes on 7 September 1767 and baptized in the parish of Saint-Similien.
-Her father, Marie-Alexandre de Théis (1738-1796), a Royal prosecutor for Chauny, member of the minor French nobility, was a poet who wrote comedies.
+Her father, Marie-Alexandre de Théis (1738–1796), a Royal prosecutor for Chauny, member of an old, but minor French noble family, was a poet who wrote comedies.
 Her mother, Anne Marie Quillau (b.
 1746), belonged to a bourgeoisie family of rich merchants.
-Her brother, Alexandre Étienne Guillaume, Baron de Théis (1765-1832), was also a noted writer who served as Mayor of Laon.
-During her childhood, he father retired and moved his family to Picardy, their family seat, where she received a "brilliant education".
+Her brother, Alexandre Étienne Guillaume, Baron de Théis (1765–1832), was also a noted writer who served as Mayor of Laon.
+During her childhood, her father retired and moved his family to Picardy, their family seat, where she received a "brilliant education".
 At the age of fifteen, she spoke several languages, and learned musical composition.
 She also took an early interest in literature, especially poetry.